 IHS 102 Ethics and Professionalism in Applied Behavior Analysis

 3 credits.
-This is the second course within the PLS 5th Edition Behavior Analyst Certification Board’s © (BACB) Verified Course Sequence (VCS) BCaBA certification.
+This is the second course within the PLS 5th Edition Association for Behavior Analysis International's (ABAI) Verified Course Sequence (VCS) BCaBA certification.
 This course will explore professional and ethical issues in the field of applied behavior analysis.
 The Behavior Analyst Certification Board’s © Professional and Ethical Compliance Code will be examined and its relation to the provision of services.
 Students will explore ethical problem solving and practices, and societal issues of importance related to culture, human rights, punishment, parenting, education, behavior management, and workplace behavior.
 Students learn to demonstrate professionalism in the field and practice resolving ethical dilemmas from case studies and their work settings.
 Prerequisite: IHS 101.

 IHS 202 Single Subject Research Design in Applied Behavior Analysis

 3 credits.
-This is the third course within the PLS 5th Edition Behavior Analyst Certification Board’s © (BACB) Verified Course Sequence (VCS) BCaBA certification.
+This is the third course within the PLS 5th Edition Association for Behavior Analysis International's (ABAI) Verified Course Sequence (VCS) BCaBA certification.
 This course covers assessment of behavior, including all dimensions of behavior and structured observation.
 Single-case research methods, including reversal, multiple baseline, changing criterion, alternating treatment, and multi-element designs are covered.
 Students will be expected to understand, interpret, and apply single-subject research methodology through the experience of defining behavior, collecting data, calculating inter-observer agreement, and creating graphical displays of data.
 Students will have the opportunity to implement basic experiments for evaluating the effectiveness of behavioral interventions.
 Prerequisite: IHS 102.

 IHS 302 Advanced Applied Behavior Analysis

 3 credits.
-This is the 4th course within the PLS 5th Edition Behavior Analyst Certification Board’s © (BACB) Verified Course Sequence (VCS) BCaBA certification.
+This is the 4th course within the PLS 5th Edition Association for Behavior Analysis International's (ABAI) Verified Course Sequence (VCS) BCaBA certification.
 This course is designed to expand upon the previously learned concepts of behavior analysis and connect it to the practical world.
 In this course, students will gain an understanding of how to use the principles and practices of applied behavioral analysis.
 This course covers behavior change procedures from principles of learning and behavior from relatively simple animal studies to more complex issues such as the acquisition of human language.
 Examples of topics reviewed in depth include operant and respondent conditioning, reinforcement, punishment, extinction, shaping, chaining, stimulus control, and verbal behavior.
 Multi-disciplinary, real world examples and applications will be introduced.
 Prerequisite: IHS 202.

 IHS 402 Assessment in Applied Behavior Analysis

 3 credits.
-This is the fifth course within the PLS 5th Edition Behavior Analyst Certification Board’s © (BACB) Verified Course Sequence (VCS) BCaBA certification.
+This is the fifth course within the PLS 5th Edition Association for Behavior Analysis International's (ABAI) Verified Course Sequence (VCS) BCaBA certification.
 Assessment is an important part of any behavior analytic intervention.
 This course is designed to expand upon the previously learned concepts of behavior analysis and will present the student with information on observation, data collection, and data interpretation.
 Students will learn the methods for obtaining descriptive data and the procedures for conducting systematic manipulations.
 Functional assessments and analysis of individual behaviors will be a primary focus.
 Students will review completing record review, determining the need for services, identifying socially significant behavior, identifying client strengths and weaknesses, conducting preference assessments, graphing functions of behaviors, various application of assessment within behavior analysis, and the important of interdisciplinary collaboration, and incorporating client quality of life and happiness.
 Students will also have the opportunity to complete a functional behavior assessment, and review mock client data.
 Prerequisite: IHS 302.

 IHS 403 Consultation and Supervision in Applied Behavior Analysis

 3 credits.
-This is the sixth and final course within the PLS 5th Edition Behavior Analyst Certification Board’s © (BACB) Verified Course Sequence (VCS) BCaBA certification.
+This is the sixth and final course within the PLS 5th Edition Association for Behavior Analysis International's (ABAI) Verified Course Sequence (VCS) BCaBA certification.
 This is the final course in the sequence, where students will build upon previous knowledge around behavior analytic principles, measurement, data, experimental design, ethics, assessment, selecting and implanting interventions.
 This course takes that foundation and applies it to data-based decision making to evaluate the effects of interventions for clients and staff of organizations.
 Students also learn to collaborate while selecting and implementing interventions that integrate behavior analytic concepts and principles into plans and to rely on the best available scientific evidence and to incorporate information about preferences, risks, the environment, and social validity for program planning.
 The course includes team activities and case studies to assess and intervene in collaborative, positive ways that maximize outcomes.
 Prerequisite: IHS 302.

 IHS 404 Concentrated Field Experience 1

 3 credits.
-This is the first concentrated field experience, within the PLS 5th Edition Behavior Analyst Certification Board’s (BACB) Verified Course Sequence (VCS) BCaBA certification.
+This is the first concentrated field experience, within the PLS 5th Edition Association for Behavior Analysis International's (ABAI) Verified Course Sequence (VCS) BCaBA certification.
 Prerequisite: IHS 101.

 IHS 405 Concentrated Field Experience 2

 3 credits.
-This is the second concentrated field experience, within the PLS 5th Edition Behavior Analyst Certification Board’s (BACB) Verified Course Sequence (VCS) BCaBA certification.
+This is the second concentrated field experience, within the PLS 5th Edition Association for Behavior Analysis International's (ABAI) Verified Course Sequence (VCS) BCaBA certification.
 Prerequisite: IHS 101, IHS 404.

 IHS 406 Concentrated Field Experience 3

 3 credits.
-This is the third concentrated field experience, within the PLS 5th Edition Behavior Analyst Certification Board’s (BACB) Verified Course Sequence (VCS) BCaBA certification.
+This is the third concentrated field experience, within the PLS 5th Edition Association for Behavior Analysis International's (ABAI) Verified Course Sequence (VCS) BCaBA certification.
 Prerequisite: IHS 101, IHS 201, IHS 404, IHS 405.

-*The Behavior Analyst Certification Board has approved courses IHS 100 through IHS 406 as meeting the 5th Edition Task List’s coursework requirement for eligibility to take the Board Certified Assistant Behavior Analyst (BCaBA) examination.
+*The Association for Behavior Analysis International has approved courses IHS 100 through IHS 406 as meeting the 5th Edition Task List’s coursework requirement for eligibility to take the Board Certified Assistant Behavior Analyst (BCaBA) examination.
 Applicants will have to meet additional requirements to qualify for the examination.
 Students who enrolled in this program prior to Fall 2018 must register for IHS 465 through IHS 482, which meets the 4th Edition Task List’s coursework requirement for taking the BCaBA examination.
 For information on these courses, please see the SJU Catalog.